Optimal Kinematic Synthesis and Prototype Development of Knee Exoskeleton: Kinematic Modeling

-The Figure \ref{Geometric Diagram} describes a robotic exoskeleton intended to support human mobility.
-The core component of the exoskeleton is a four-bar mechanism inspired by Jain et al. This mechanism is composed of four rigid links, namely $l_1$, $l_2$, $l_3$, and $l_4$ which are linked by four pin joints, forming a quadrilateral shape.
+Figure \ref{Geometric Diagram} describes a robotic exoskeleton intended to support human mobility.
+The core component of the exoskeleton is a four-bar mechanism.
+This mechanism is composed of four rigid links, namely $l_1$, $l_2$, $l_3$, and $l_4$ which are linked by four pin joints, forming a quadrilateral shape.
 The exoskeleton's motion is driven by a linear DC motor, which, when activated, propels a piston that sets in motion a slewing bar ($l_2$), causing the thigh link ($l_6$) to pivot around a specific point (5) while the shank link ($l_6$) remains attached to the ground (ankle).
 The design of the exoskeleton is based on a crank-rocker mechanism that meets Grashof's criteria.
 This mechanism is characterized by a sum of the shortest and longest links ($l_3$ and $l_4$) that is less than the sum of the other two links ($l_1$ and $l_2$).
 Additionally, the link adjacent to the shortest link ($l_4$) remains fixed during STS motion.
 As a result of these features, the shortest link ($l_3$) acts as a crank, driving the mechanism's motion.
 Meanwhile, the link next to the fixed link ($l_1$) behaves as a rocker, oscillating back and forth.
 The coordinated interplay between the links and the motor enables the exoskeleton to move its limbs, thus emulating the natural gait of humans.
+The mathematical formulation based on the exoskeleton in Fig \ref{exo_cad} is detailed here keeping $ \theta $ as the knee joint angle - representing the degree of freedom of the system.